"It's not funny, Soul!"

 Maka happily munches on the cake he made for, the one he labored two hours in the early morning because he can tell her cravings like clockwork now.
 Suddenly she sets down her fork.
 Her eyes light up excitedly.

+Her belly is warm, even through her shirt.
 For a moment, there's nothing.
 Then a little nudge.
 And then another.
-Cobby keeps it up for a bit before tiring out.
+Cobby keeps it up for a bit before tiring out and going silent.

 Soul snorts.
 "A one-of-a-kind wizard."

-Maka sighs in temporary relief.
-Boy for a head of cabbage, you sure do weigh a lot, Soul thinks.
+Maka sighs in temporary relief and murmurs for him to please continue.
+Boy for a head of cabbage, you sure do weigh a lot, he thinks.

-His son or daughter has been recently dubbed "Cabby" or as Stein put it, "roughly the size of a head of cabbage."
+His child has been recently dubbed "Cabby" or as Stein put it, "roughly the size of a head of cabbage."
 He had fixed Soul with a glare of his glasses, as if he knew what went on in Soul's mind.

 Which he probably did.